 But constitutional separation of powers bars the statute from compelling judges to release personal notes taken in cases over which they are presiding, and that the notes are not records kept by a "public office" and therefore not "public records."
 State ex rel.
 Steffen v.
 Kraft, 67 Ohio St. 3d 439, 619 N.E.2d 688 (1993).
 The court later relied on Kraft to adopt a "judicial mental process" privilege to exempt from disclosure an attorney-examiner's report to a county Board of Tax Appeals.
 The court reasoned that the BTA is a quasi-judicial body when discharging its adjudication duties and, therefore, requires the privacy to deliberate granted the courts.
 TBC Westlake Inc. v.
 Hamilton County Board of Revision, 81 Ohio St.3d 58, 689 N.E.2d 32 (1998).

-All Court records are subject to the Act unless otherwise identified by statute to be confidential.
+All Court records are subject to the Act “unless otherwise identified by statute to be confidential.”
 51 O.S.
 24A.30.
-There are no provisions under the Act that allow parties to simply agree to erase from the public records.
+There are no provisions under the Act that allow parties to simply agree to remove records from the public domain.
 Shadid v.
-Hammond, 2013 OK 103.
-See also Ober v.
+Hammond, 2013 OK 103; see also Ober v.
 State ex rel.
-Department of Public Safety, 2016 OK CIV APP 2 (Reversal of District Court order sealing record based on defendant’s claim that the sealing was necessary because it could interfere with future employment opportunities).
+Department of Public Safety, 2016 OK CIV APP 2 (reversing district court order sealing record based on defendant’s claim that the sealing was necessary because it could interfere with future employment opportunities).
 Once a pleading is filed with the Court Clerk, it must be made available for public inspection.
 1999 OK AG 58.
-A video tape viewed in an open court proceeding found to be a part of the court proceedings, even though not marked as an exhibit, and thus should be placed in the files of the court clerk.
-Oklahoma Assoc. of Broadcasters, Inc. v.
-City of Norman, 2016 OK 19.
 Audio recordings of court proceedings filed with or maintained by court clerks are public records unless they are properly sealed by court order or specifically exempt from disclosure by law.
 2014 OK AG 1.
 However, records of judges or justices are not subject to the Act except as they relate to receipt of public funds reflecting all financial and business transactions.
-51 O.S. § 24A.3.2., § 24A.4.
+51 O.S. §§ 24A.3(2), 24A.4.

-All courts in Oregon are subject to Or.
-Const.
-Article I, § 10, which generally requires openness.
+All courts in Oregon are subject to article I, section 10 of the Oregon Constitution, which generally requires openness.
 ORS 192.311 provides that the Public Records Law applies to courts and court records.
-However, the “intended scope of the term ‘court records’” in ORS 192.311 “is not clear from the legislative history” of the statute, the Attorney General has opined.
-See Attorney General Manual § I.C; see also State ex rel.
+See also Attorney General’s Manual § I.B.1; State ex rel.
 KOIN-TV v.
 Olsen, 300 Or.
-392, 711 P.2d 966 (1985) (questioning applicability of Public Records Law under former version of ORS 192.410); Oregonian Publishing Co., LLC v.
+392, 711 P.2d 966 (1985) (questioning applicability of Public Records Law under former version of ORS 192.410); Oregonian Publ’g Co., LLC v.
 Waller, 253 Or.
 App.
 123, 128 (2012) (noting the legislature added the word “court” to the definition of state agency and “court records” to the definition of “public record” in former ORS 192.410 “[i]n the wake of” the Olsen decision).